marafathussain/ML_book_easy/chapters/chapter1.md

 - **Ecology**: Machine learning processes satellite imagery to track deforestation, monitor wildlife populations, and predict ecosystem changes.
 - **Neuroscience**: Neural networks decode brain signals, enabling brain-computer interfaces that restore movement to paralyzed patients.

-Yet for many biologists, artificial intelligence remains mysterious—a "black box" wielded by computer scientists and engineers.
+Yet for many biologists, artificial intelligence remains mysterious, a "black box" wielded by computer scientists and engineers.
 This book aims to demystify AI and machine learning, making these powerful tools accessible to biologists regardless of their computational background.

 ### 1.1.1 The Data Revolution in Biology

-Biology is experiencing an unprecedented data explosion.
+Biology is experiencing an unprecedented surge in data.
 Consider these statistics:

 - The **GenBank database** doubles in size approximately every 18 months, containing sequences from over 400,000 species as of 2024.
 - A single **RNA-sequencing experiment** can generate expression measurements for 20,000+ genes across hundreds of samples, producing gigabytes of data.
-- **Medical imaging** in a single hospital generates terabytes of scans annually—more than any human could examine in a lifetime.
+- **Medical imaging** in a single hospital generates terabytes of scans annually, more than any human could examine in a lifetime.
 - **Environmental sensors** collect real-time data on temperature, humidity, carbon dioxide, and species presence across global monitoring networks.

 This data deluge presents both opportunity and challenge.
-Traditional statistical methods, designed for small, carefully controlled experiments, struggle with datasets where the number of features (genes, proteins, measurements) vastly exceeds the number of samples.
+Traditional statistical methods, designed for small, carefully controlled experiments, struggle with datasets where the number of features (such as genes, proteins, or measurements) vastly exceeds the number of samples.
 This is where machine learning excels: discovering patterns in complex, high-dimensional data that would be impossible to detect manually.

 ### 1.1.2 Prerequisites and Approach